SOAgroup3/The-Newslens_HW/README.md

 ## The-Newslens_HW

-Authors : LinAnita, peyruchao and ethancychen
+Authors : LinAnita, peyruchao(peggy) and ethancychen

 ### The website: The News Lens (http://www.thenewslens.com)
 This website is a platform to provide different and multiple points of the news or some accidents.